-- 66 Although a healthy sign of continued and more diverse donor support, much of the recent growth has been in earmarked resources, which totalled \$23.8 million in 2010.
-Contributions to 2010 core resources dropped to \$14.2 million, from \$18.7 million in 2009 (excluding UNDP programming support).
+- 66. Although a healthy sign of continued and more diverse donor support, much of the recent growth has been in earmarked resources, which totalled \$23.8 million in 2010.
+Contributions to 2010 core resources dropped to \$15.0 million, from \$18.7 million in 2009 (excluding UNDP programming support).
 The drop was a result of exchange-rate fluctuations and a significant reduction by one major donor because of fiscal constraints.
 Other core donors maintained their contributions at 2009 levels despite a challenging financial environment.
-Two donors were able to increase their contributions (Austria and Luxembourg), and one new donor (United States of America) began contributing to UNCDF core resources. - 67 Total expenditures in 2010 were \$49.4 million, roughly equivalent to 2009.
-UNCDF is watching its expenditure pattern to ensure that it continues to meet outstanding commitments but does not overextend itself, given the decreases registered in core contributions. - 68 Fund balances at the end of 2010 were approximately \$53.0 million.
+One donor was able to increase its core contribution (Austria), and one new donor (United States of America) began contributing to UNCDF core resources. - 67.
+Total expenditures in 2010 were \$49.4 million, roughly equivalent to 2009.
+UNCDF is watching its expenditure pattern to ensure that it continues to meet outstanding commitments but does not overextend itself, given the decreases registered in core contributions. - 68.
+Fund balances at the end of 2010 were approximately \$53.0 million.
 UNCDF also has operational reserves of approximately \$24.6 million for core and extrabudgetary accounts.

-Table 9 Expenditure trends 2003-2009 (in millions of dollars)
+Table 2.
+Expenditure trends 2003-2009 (in millions of dollars)